y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Background
 ==========

-I'm exploring the line between hardware and software by creating a series of demos within a minimal, free and open source environment to write and play with toy operating systems.
+I'm exploring the line between hardware and software by creating a series of demos within a minimal, free and open source environment.
+These demos span from blinking an LED to implementing a toy operating system.
 The goal is to minimize parts of the system that we take for granted and gain a better understanding of computers and operating systems.

 What is baremetal?
 ------------------